ru2003/demoTASK-1---Backend-identity-Reconciliation/README.md

   ]
 }

-Business Logic Summary
+## Business Logic Summary

-If no existing contact is found → create a new PRIMARY contact.
+If no existing contact is found → create a new PRIMARY contact

-If a match is found on email or phone, and new info is introduced → create a SECONDARY contact linked to the oldest PRIMARY.
+If a match is found on email or phone with new info → create a SECONDARY contact

-If both email and phone exist in different primaries, the later one becomes a SECONDARY and links to the older one — consolidation happens.
+If both email and phone exist in different primaries → merge under older PRIMARY

-All linked contacts (primary + secondary) are returned in the response.
+Returns all linked contacts (primary + secondary)
----